Rid/hapebeast-coding-cave-resources/CONTRIBUTING.md

 Extracts links from markdown texts and checks whether each link is alive (`200 OK`) or dead.
 This repository uses [markdown-link-check](https://github.com/tcort/markdown-link-check).

-To exclude links from the markdown link checker, use the following line directly above the line that throws the link error:
+To exclude valid links that the link checker thinks are invalid, use the following line directly above the line that throws the link error:

 ```markdown
 <!-- markdown-link-check-disable-next-line -->